strohel/Ceygen/README.rst

 On the other hand, Ceygen...

- * **depends on Eigen**.
-Ceygen expects *Eigen 3* headers to be installed under ``/usr/lib/eigen3``.
+ * **depends on Eigen build-time**.
+Ceygen expects *Eigen 3* headers to be installed under ``/usr/lib/eigen3`` when it is being built.
 Installing Eigen is a matter of unpacking it, because it is a pure template library defined solely in the headers.
+Ceygen doesn't reference Eigen at all at runtime because all code is complited in.
  * **still provides a very little subset of Eigen functionality**.
 We add new functions only as we need them in another projects, but we believe that the hard part is the infrastructure - implementing a new function should be rather straightforward (with